ballerina-platform/module-ballerinax-salesforce/examples/rest_api_usecases/update_sobject/README.md

 # Use REST API

-This example demonstrates how to invoke REST API of Salesforce to create sObjects.
+This example demonstrates how to invoke REST API of Salesforce to update sObjects.

 ## Prerequisites